DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-20-declaring-safeguarding-concerns.md

 As a provider
 I need to know about a candidate's past
-So that I can make a judgement on whether to pursue their application
+So that I can make a judgement on whether a candidate is suitable for teaching

 ### Candidate need

 As a candidate
-I need to feel comfortable to disclose information about my past So that I know whether it's worth carrying on with my application
+I need to start a conversation with providers about any potential safeguarding issues So that I know whether it's worth carrying on with my application

 ## Hypothesis

 ### Context

-We carried out user research with candidates on the [initial design](/apply-for-teacher-training/suitability-to-work-with-children/02-your-suitability-to-work-with-children.png).
+We carried out user research with candidates on the [initial design of the safeguarding section of the applcation form](/apply-for-teacher-training/suitability-to-work-with-children#your-suitability-to-work-with-children).

 Our research was limited due to the difficulty of recruiting candidates who have convictions or cautions, who have been banned from working with children or who have been removed from teacher training in the past due to unprofessional behaviour.

 However, we were able to observe a few pain points for candidates.
-The content lacks sufficient clarity, particularly around:
+The content caused candidates to be uncertain about:

-* what sort of information to declare
+* what sort of information to declare (someone mentioned depression, which isn't the sort of thing we were looking for)
-* what the purpose of this section is
+* why we're asking about this
 * whether they should be open or not

 ### Our hypotheses

-1. If we list the types of checks providers carry out Then candidates will know whether to share information or not Because they'll know what type of information providers are looking for
+1. If we list the checks providers carry out

-2. If we make it clear that this section is about safeguarding children and young people Then candidates will be less confused
+Then candidates will know what sort of information to declare Because they'll understand what information providers are looking for

-Because they'll understand the purpose of this section
+2. If we use more precise language (such as safeguarding) Then candidates will know why we're asking about this Because there will be less potential for misinterpretation

-3. If we emphasise that sharing information is more about starting a conversation with providers than getting an automatic rejection
+3. If we emphasise that declaring something is about starting a conversation Then candidates will be more likely to be open
-Then candidates will be more likely to share information Because they'll know there's a chance of pursuing their application
+Because they'll be reassured that it doesn't necessarily mean an automatic rejection

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({